Geodesics and Visual boundary of Horospherical Products: Context

 \begin{proof} Let $V$ be a vertical geodesic in $H$.
 By Property \ref{PropConvBuseFonction} we have that $t\mapsto -h(V(t))$ is convex.
 Furthermore, from Corollary \ref{CoroGeodVertQuasiLin}, we get $|h(V(t))-t|\leq 200\delta$.
 Thereby the bounded convex function $t\mapsto t-h(V(t))$ is constant.
 Then there exists a real number $c$ such that $\forall t\in\mathbb{R},\ h(V(t))=t+c$. \\We now assume that there exists a real number $c$ such that $\forall t\in\mathbb{R},\ h(V(t))=t+c$.
 Therefore, for all real numbers $t_1$ and $t_2$ we have $d\big(V(t_1),V(t_2)\big)\geq \Delta h\big(V(t_1),V(t_2)\big)=|t_1-t_2|$.
 By definition $V$ is a connected path, hence $|t_1-t_2|\geq d\big(V(t_1),V(t_2)\big)$ which implies with the previous sentence that $|t_1-t_2|=d\big(V(t_1),V(t_2)\big)$, then $V$ is a geodesic.
 Furthermore $\lim\limits_{t\rightarrow+\infty}h(V(t))=+\infty$, which implies by definition that $V$ is a vertical geodesic. \end{proof}

 A metric space is called geodesically complete if all its geodesic segments can be prolonged into geodesic lines.
-By adding the hypothesis of geodesically completeness on a hyperbolic Busemann space $H$ we get that any point of $H$ is included in a vertical geodesic line.
+In $H$ is geodesically complete in addition to its other assumptions, then any point of $H$ is included in a vertical geodesic line.